1918 protest in Zagreb: Federation vs centralised union with Serbia

 There were two main approaches to the unification of the South Slavs.
 While Ante Trumbić's Yugoslav Committee advocated a federal system of government, the Prime Minister of Serbia Nikola Pašić wanted a centralised state.
 Pašić threatened to conquer and annex the Serb-inhabited territories of Austria-Hungary to create a Greater Serbia unless Trumbić accepted a centralised state.
-Under pressure from the Triple Entente, Pašić agreed to support a federal South Slavic state during the November 1918 conference in Geneva, but this agreement was repudiated by Serbia either because of Prince Regent Alexander's opposition, or in a scheme devised by Pašić to deflect Entente pressure and undermine Korošec's authority.
+Under pressure from the Triple Entente, Pašić agreed to support a federal South Slavic state during the November 1918 conference in Geneva, but Serbia repudiated the agreement either because of Prince Regent Alexander's opposition, or in a scheme devised by Pašić to deflect Entente pressure and undermine Korošec's authority.

 Shortly after the conclusion of the Geneva conference, the National Council announced it had thwarted an attempted coup d'état for which it arrested General of the Infantry Anton Lipošćak.
 The Italian Army seized Rijeka and approached Ljubljana.
 Without means to stop the Italian advance, the National Council feared that the Italian presence on the eastern shores of the Adriatic would become permanent.
 The National Council dispatched a delegation to Prince Regent Alexander to quickly arrange unification of Yugoslavia on a federal basis.
 The delegation ignored the National Council's instructions to demand constitutional safeguards when it addressed the Prince Regent on 1 December.
 The Prince Regent accepted the unification offer on behalf of Peter I of Serbia, and the Kingdom of Serbs, Croats and Slovenes was established without any agreement on the nature of the union.